-The West Palm Beach campus in particular is located between four major thoroughfares: US 1/South Dixie Highway (4 lane road), SR 704/Okeechobee Boulevard (3/2 lane road), SR5/South Olive Avenue (2 lane road), and Flagler Drive (4 lane road).
+The West Palm Beach campus in particular is located amongst four major thoroughfares: US 1/South Dixie Highway (4 lane road) to the west, SR 704/Okeechobee Boulevard (3/2 lane road) to the north, SR5/South Olive Avenue (2 lane road) divides the campus east and west, and Flagler Drive (4 lane road) to the east.
 With the campus being in a downtown district and no barrier between general traffic and campus traffic, we urge all members of the campus community to pay attention to traffic and follow traffic control devices.